If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Because the two are closely matched, the choice often comes down to specifics.

 A clinician might choose escitalopram for generalized anxiety, a calmer profile, or its very low interaction profile.
-It is a reasonable choice when anxiety is prominent or sleep is already fragile.
+It is a reasonable choice when anxiety is prominent or sleep is already fragile, since it is more neutral and can feel calming.
+It is also a sensible fit for someone taking several other medications, because it has so few interactions.
+The QT effect means a lower maximum dose for adults over 65 and for people with significant liver problems, which a prescriber factors in.

 A clinician might choose fluoxetine for someone with low energy, since it tends to be more activating, or when forgiveness of a missed dose matters because of its long half-life.
-Fluoxetine is also a natural choice for OCD or bulimia nervosa, where it is formally approved.
-Beyond the medication itself, prior response, other medications, and other health conditions all factor into the decision.
+That long half-life also makes it gentler to stop, which can suit someone worried about discontinuation symptoms.
+Fluoxetine is the natural choice for OCD or bulimia nervosa, where it is formally approved, and it has approvals in children that escitalopram does not match.
+The trade-off is more drug interactions and a long wait when switching to certain other medications.
+Beyond the medication itself, prior response, other medications, age, and other health conditions all factor into the decision.

 The bottom line

 Both escitalopram and fluoxetine are well-regarded SSRIs.
 Neither is clearly better.
+Escitalopram leans calmer with few interactions, while fluoxetine leans activating, forgives a missed dose, and is approved for OCD and bulimia.
 The choice is individualized and made with a prescriber.
 Trying one and then switching is a normal part of treatment, not a failure.

 Sources